Vivan-Tejani/drishtiai/README.md

 ## Structured Event Log

-Every flagged event is written out as CSV/JSON — searchable, timestamped, zoned, and reason-tagged, ready to hand to an investigator instead of raw video:
+Every flagged event is written out as CSV/JSON that is searchable, timestamped, zoned, and reason-tagged, ready to hand to an investigator instead of raw video:

 | Zone | Window | Duration | Peak z-score | Flag Reason |
 |---|---|---|---|---|